intel/neural-compressor/neural_compressor/compression/pruner/README.md

   N weights are selected for pruning from each M consecutive weights, The 2:4 pattern is commonly used.

-- Channel-wise Pruning
+- Channel-wise Pruning (Model Auto Slim)

   Channel-wise pruning means removing less salient channels on feature maps and it could directly shrink feature map widths.
 Users could set a channelx1 (or 1xchannel) pruning pattern to use this method.

-  An advantage of channel pruning is that pruned channels can be removed from original weights without influence other dense channels.
-Via this process we can decrease these weights' size and obtain direct improvements of inference speed, instead of relying on kernels' support.
+  An advantage of channel pruning is that in some particular structure(FFN parts in Transformers etc.), pruned channels can be removed permenantly from original weights without influencing other dense channels.
+Via this process, we can decrease these weights' size and obtain direct improvements of inference speed, without using hardware related optimization toolkits like [ITREX](https://github.com/intel/intel-extension-for-transformers) (Intel Transformer Extensions).

+  We name this process as **Model Auto Slim** and currently we have validated that this process can significantly improve some popular transformer model's inference speed.
 Please refer more details of such method in this [model slim example](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/eager/).

 - Unstructured Pruning